thanhnguyen2187/shakerr/README.md

 # Shakerr

-Want to decide between something and something else but unsure what to do?
-Don't worry.
+Want to decide between seemingly undecidable options but unsure what to do?
+Don't worry!
 Just fire up your browser, open the application at https://shakerr.pages.dev, input the options, and shake it!

 Demonstration of Shakerr's answer to life's meaning: